espocrm/documentation/docs/administration/formula.md

 `array\index(LIST, ELEMENT)`

-Returns a position of the ELEMENT in the LIST. (as of v7.1.0)
+Returns a position of the ELEMENT in the LIST.
+Returns `null` if the ELEMENT not in the LIST. (as of v7.1.0)

 Example: